LibraryCarpentry/lc-git/episodes/02-getting-started.md

 ~~~
 {: .bash}

-We now have a txt file.
+We now have an empty file.
 If we try `git status` again, we will get the following

 ~~~
 $ git status